 If you are looking for things to do outside of the main town then close to Budva there are other attractions such as monasteries, forests and a popular aquapark for a family day out.

-For years the one place in Montenegro that I had really wanted to visit was Sveti Stefan.
-As a result my Montenegro road trip from Dubrovnik was very much geared to ensuring that I would get to see this unique fortified island village which is connected to the mainland by a slender narrow causeway.
+For years the one place in Montenegro that I had wanted to visit was Sveti Stefan.
+As a result, my Montenegro road trip from Dubrovnik was very much geared toward ensuring that I would get to see this unique fortified island village which is connected to the mainland by a slender narrow causeway.

-Arriving mid afternoon and just 15 minutes after leaving Budva I popped into a local supermarket and grabbed some snacks before taking the directions to Sveti Stefan – a name that always causes a snigger when pronounced in English.
+Arriving mid-afternoon and just 15 minutes after leaving Budva I popped into a local supermarket and grabbed some Montenegrin snacks before taking the directions to Sveti Stefan – a name that always causes a snigger when pronounced in English.

-First stop for me was the deserted beach on a glorious October day.
-There are two beaches either side of the island village with the one to the south free to the general public and the one to the north belonging to the hotel on the island.
-The sea was too good to resist so a quick change in the car park ensuring any passing dog walker didn’t catch sight of anything they shouldn’t.
-Why is it when getting changed by your car you can never hold your towel and get your swimmers on in one movement.
+The first stop for me was the deserted beach on a glorious October day.
+With two beaches on either side of the island village with the one to the south free to the general public and the one to the north belonging to the hotel on the island.
+The sea was too good to resist so a quick change in the car park ensured any passing dog walker didn’t catch sight of anything they shouldn’t.
+Why is it that when getting changed by your car you can never hold your towel and get your swimmers on in one movement?
 One of life’s great mysteries!

-The beach was generally a lovely sand but with a few stoney sections however the water was divine and so beautifully calm and not too cold given the time of year.
-The area around the beach is mainly luxury residential homes but there was the pretty Milocer Park which is filled with olives trees and that wonderful familiar aroma of wild herbs and mediterranean blossum.
+The beach was generally lovely sand but with a few stoney sections however, the water was divine and so beautifully calm and not too cold given the time of year.
+The area around the beach is mainly luxury residential homes but there was the pretty Milocer Park which is filled with olive trees and that wonderful familiar aroma of wild herbs and Mediterranean blossoms.